featbit/featbit-react-native-sdk/README.md

 ## Introduction

-This is the React client side SDK for the feature management platform [FeatBit](https://www.featbit.co).
+This is the React Native SDK for the feature management platform [FeatBit](https://www.featbit.co).

 Be aware, this is a client side SDK, it is intended for use in a single-user context, which can be mobile, desktop or embeded applications.
 This SDK is designed to be used for React Native projects.

 > The React Native SDK is based on the React Client SDK
-The React SDK builds on FeatBit's React Client SDK (the latter depends on the JavaScript client SDK) to provide a better integration for use in React Native applications.
+The React Native SDK builds on FeatBit's React Client SDK (the latter depends on the JavaScript client SDK) to provide a better integration for use in React Native applications.
 As a result, much of the React Client SDK and JavaScript SDK functionality is also available for the React Native SDK to use.

 ## Getting started
 ### Install